zhengbi-yong/THUDA2024GP/ros_module/readme.md

 - Connect the Micro USB cable to the hand (Do not use too many USB extensions)
 - Find the USB port using [Dynamixel Wizard](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/)
 - `roslaunch example.launch`
 - This is an example Launch script for just LEAP Hand.
-The hand should have made topics you can publish to and services.
-You publish to command the hand and query the services to receive data.
+The hand should come to life.
+It makes topics you can publish to and services.
+You can see that with for example:
+- `rostopic list`
+- `rosservice list`
+- `rosservice call leap_position`
+- Publishing commands the hand and querying the services asks to receive data.
-Please see ros_example.py for example code that uses this module and leaphand_node.py, the actual ros module, for further details.
+- Please see ros_example.py for example python code that uses this LEAP Module.
+- Also see leaphand_node.py, the actual ros module, for further details.
+It wraps the Python API.
 It should be easy to read.  :)